domcross/mycroft-mark1-latest-raspbian/README.md

 		*  --> 'A2 Hostname'
 		*  --> Enter:  'mark_1'
 	* Finish and allow the reboot

+In case you are following the tl;dr continue with step 2) now, you can safely ignore the following sections...

 ## Connect to Mycroft repos and pull down current image